samuelololol/dotfiles/README.markdown

         # rm ~/.zshrc     && ln -s dotfiles/.zshrc     ~/.zshrc
         # rm ~/.zsh -rf   && ln -s dotfiles/.zsh       ~/.zsh

+*In case you want to save your original Vim setting, you can move the .vim/ to .vim/ as below

+        mv ~/.vim ~/dotfiles/.vim/extfdr

 3. Update the sources in dotfiles